jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 < Do neighbor access and child access protect the independence of types?
 As a substitute for the old, false rule: ‘Can’t call upward in the ancestry’? >

 There’s several ways to access a procedure.
 The most common way is for procedures of the same object to call upon each other.
 The second most common way is for a parent to access a child’s procedures.
-A global object is accessible from anywhere within the globality and there are more ways.
+A global object is accessible from anywhere within the module and there are more ways.
 I will discuss these different ways of access one by one in this section.

 #### Neighbor Access